Study shows managers are more satisfied than employees

 Lack of personal dialogue does not have to be

-Digital transformation is an ambitious change project for companies, which must be actively supported by the personnel responsible.
+The digital transformation is a demanding change project for companies, which must be actively supported by HR managers.
 Their role is therefore no longer limited to that of an internal administrative service provider.
-Instead, as a strategic sparring partner, they should take an active part in management and also act as a "hinge" between company management, management and employees.
+Instead, as a strategic sparring partner, they should play an active role in senior management and act as a "hinge" between management, management and employees.

 And this is where digitalization comes into play again, which has long since changed the private everyday life of the employees.
 They communicate quickly and directly via social media and demand prompt responses and willingness to meet suppliers, eg in case of complaints.
 In many companies, however, they experience a lack of personal dialogue.